Dog incontinence is fairly common, and can happen to any dog - regardless of age or sex.

 I've owned many dogs over my lifetime, and am surrounded by dog-owning family and friends.
 I have not personally had a dog who had a problem with this after being spayed, nor do I know anyone who has.

-This type of incontinence often appears as a loss of control during sleep, which ends in her wetting her bed.
+Hormone responsive incontinence in dogs often appears as a loss of control during sleep, which ends in Fifi wetting her bed.

 But it could show as an inability to hold her pee for long, or as a constant/intermittent dribble of urine.